 3. BE HEALTHY

 Carry a water bottle.
 Keeping hydrated is key to good health!
-Drink a full bottle of water on route to the airport; fill it again once you’re past security; then on the plane ask the flight attendants to fill your bottle instead of using plastic cups—so by the time you’ve reached your destination, you’ve hydrated with at least three full bottles of water!
+Drink a full bottle of water en route to the airport; fill it again once you’re past security; then on the plane, ask the flight attendants to fill your bottle instead of using plastic cups — so by the time you’ve reached your destination, you’ve hydrated with at least three full bottles of water!

 4. BE RELAXED

 We all get anxious sometimes – how we deal with our anxiety is the true test of our yoga practice.
-Even with the best of planning, sometimes plans will get off track—this is the nature of travel (and life!)
+Even with the best of planning, sometimes plans will get off track — this is the nature of travel (and life!)
 Remember to “stay in the flow” — and use a bit of humor instead of a complaint!
-If you feel yourself starting stress out, re-connect with your breath through this simple pranayama breathing exercise, Sama vritti: breathe in through your nose for a count of five, hold your breath for five, then exhale through your mouth for a count of five.
+If you feel yourself starting to stress out, reconnect with your breath through the simple pranayama breathing exercise Sama vritti: breathe in through your nose for a count of five, hold your breath for five, then exhale through your mouth for a count of five.
 This simple “equal breathing” exercise will relax your mind and calm your nervous system.

 5. BE GRATEFUL

 As you pack for your yoga retreat, think layers – clothing that is versatile, multipurpose and in the same color family.
 Choose yoga leggings and tank tops that become part of an outfit for sightseeing or a nice dinner out.
 Add your favorite scarf or cute shoes to pull it all together.
 Bring a sweater for cool evenings, a comfy sweatshirt for lounging and a lightweight compressible down jacket to keep you warm in transit on planes and trains.
 Make sure you love each piece you bring, because you’ll be wearing it more than once!

 • depending on the retreat, a pair of casual, comfy shoes that have a little style